alex-free/playstation-disc-burner/libcrypt.md

 # [PlayStation Disc Burner](readme.md) -> LibCrypt Patch

-PSDB menu options: `Add LibCrypt patch`, `Add LibCrypt patch and burn`.

-Patcher used: LibCrypt Patcher ([Github page](https://github.com/alex-free/libcrypt-patcher)).
+The PSDB menu options `Add LibCrypt patch` and `Add LibCrypt patch and burn` create a new patched folder of BIN/CUE files, sharing the same name as the input file but with `_LCP` appended.
+For CD BIN/CUE files found in a compressed archive, the patched folder will be created in the same folder of the compressed archive.
+If the CD BIN/CUE files are not from a compressed archive, the new patched folder will instead be created in the parent folder of the given input BIN or CUE file.
+The patcher used is [LibCrypt Patcher](https://github.com/alex-free/libcrypt-patcher).

-LibCrypt is an additional copy protection found in some PAL region PS1 games.
-It is the only additional copy protection type for PS1 that can trigger on MechaPwn'd PS2 consoles.
-LibCrypt patching removes the protection.
+LibCrypt is an additional copy protection found in some PAL region PS1 games that requires special burning software to replicate.
+LibCrypt patching removes the protection and allows any burning software to correctly burn a working CD-R with the protection removed.

-If the input was a CD BIN or CUE file a new directory will be created in the same directory as the input file, ending with `_LCP` containing the LibCrypt patched version of the CD image.

-If a compressed file containing supported input files was the input this option will extract the archive to a folder with the same filename, in the same directory of the compressed archive.

 ## Example: Spyro: Year Of The Dragon (PS1, Europe) + `Patch LibCrypt` Option